xin-wang-kr/VizTrust-project/README.md

+<span style="color:blue">Thank you for everyone's interest in VizTrust and your emails to request access to this tool.
+This project and I are facing a challenging time due to the NSF reduction in the US.
+The orignal plan to open access this tool has to be delayed due to the situation.
+If you would like to donate or support this work to continue, welcome to contact me at xwang314@binghamton.edu .
+Thanks!</span>.

 # VizTrust: A Visual Analytics Tool for Capturing User Trust Dynamics in Human-AI Communication
 VizTrust is still work-in-progress.
 We will make this tool publicly accessible in this repo in the future.